Flexusaurs/intertwinked/DEPLOYMENT.md

    - Network issues with IPFS gateways
    - Try the CI workflow first to isolate build issues

-5. **504 Gateway Timeout on IPFS**
-   - Content may take 5-10 minutes to propagate across IPFS network
+5. **IPFS Accessibility Issues**
+   - Content is pinned to a dedicated remote service for persistence
+   - Should be accessible immediately after deployment
+   - If still getting 504 errors, check GitHub Actions logs for pinning status
    - Try alternative gateways: dweb.link or cf-ipfs.com
-   - Check if IPFS daemon connected to network during deployment
-   - Verify content was properly pinned in GitHub Actions logs
+   - Verify remote pinning service is operational

 ### Manual Testing: